WirespeedSecurity/utils/README.md

 ### Wirespeed Forwarder

-For organizations wishing to collect Windows telemetry from on-premises endpoints or private cloud VMs, this utility is an option to forward telemetry captured by Windows Event Forwarders (WEF) and Windows Event Collectors (WEC) to Wirespeed.
+For organizations wishing to collect Windows telemetry from on-premises endpoints or private cloud VMs, this utility is an option to forward telemetry captured by Windows Event Forwarders (WEF) and Windows Event Collectors (WEC) to Wi